 This view allows searching by various criteria, including root project name, user name, build outcome, build start time and more.
 By default, the list is sorted to show the most recent scans first.

-Beyond looking for a particular build scan, the listing can provide new insights into the actual builds being run at your organization and by your colleagues.
+Beyond looking for a particular Build Scan, the listing can provide new insights into the actual builds being run at your organization and by your colleagues.
 You may find occurrences of previously unknown errors with your build, or that the build is taking longer in certain cases than you expected, or that certain build users are executing more tasks than they need to and are therefore subjecting themselves to more build time than they need to, and other previously unknown behaviors.

-test results
+Inspect test results

 Only test results from Gradle’s built-in Test task are currently visualized.